BuffaloDrew/walkabout-scorecard-parser/README.md

 # Walkabout Scorecard Parser

 This command-line application parses Walkabout mini golf scorecard images using Anthropic's Claude API and outputs the data in a specified JSON format.
-It uses ES modules for improved modularity and future compatibility.

 ## Demo